pravega/flink-connectors/documentation/src/docs/table-api.md

                 ObjectPath.fromString(tableSourcePath),
                 connectorCatalogSourceTable, false);

-//@Deprecated in Flink 1.10, plan to be removed in Flink 1.11
+// This method is deprecated but still can be used in Flink1.10 and will be removed in Flink1.11
 //tableEnv.registerTableSource("MyTableRow", source);

 String sqlQuery = "SELECT user, count(uri) from MyTableRow GROUP BY user";